KiranLDA/PAMLr/README.md

 ```
 <img align="center" src="https://raw.githubusercontent.com/KiranLDA/PAMLr/master/graphics/light_threshold.png">

+### The light classification

 Then we use the `classifyLIGHT` function to separate the data into "no light", "a little light", "high light", "continuous light" (i.e. soaring) and "long periods of continuous light" (i.e. migration).
 The function starts by taking the light data, and finding all the "no light" periods as those below the threshold, everything else is "a little light", then it finds "high light" and  finds "continuous light" within this "high light".

 The function then takes the continuous light and divides them based on how long they last.
 The user can manually define a threshold using `method = "manual"` and `duration_threshold` which is set in hours.
 Or it is possible to use kmeans clustering with `method = "kmeans"`.
+When k-means is used, then duration_threshold is overwritten by the clustering threshold.

 ```r
 # Classify using light